You killed my friend, woman. Stray from your path."

 - The Pilgrim's Progress used this as a metaphor for staying faithful to Christianity.
 The characters constantly persist in straying off the path.

-- Rowan of Rin: they were in a swamp that through some means conjured up images of loved ones drowning just off the path.
+- Rowan of Rin: The heroes had to journey through a swamp that through some means conjured up illusions of loved ones drowning in the deep mud just off the path.
 If you rush off to save them you end up drowning in the mud.

 - The Hobbit has Gandalf give this advice to Bilbo and the dwarves about Mirkwood Forest.
-Inverted in The Lord of the Rings when Gandalf tells Frodo and Sam to stay off the roads and meet up with the Nazgūl as a result of Merry and Pippin not following the rule.
+Inverted in The Lord of the Rings when Gandalf tells Frodo and Sam to stay off the roads, but they run afoul of the Nazgûl as a result of Merry and Pippin not following the rule.

 - Ray Bradbury's A Sound of Thunder justifies this trope: leaving the path while on a hunting trip in the past could lead to Temporal Mutability problems a la Butterfly of Doom.
 A character messes up, leaves the path and steps on a butterfly.
 Dystopia ensues.